nilsalex/aoc-y2021/README.md

 # advent of code 2021

-solutions in rust implemented with the little knowledge I have
+Solutions in rust (still learning the language).

+I usually commit right after solving the puzzles and try to clean up later.